 - The first post is an introduction of you to the class (see deadline on calendar).
-All Discussion topics will be listed on Discussion page. - O The primary goal of this portion of the course is to "talk" about what you are learning so it is more appropriate to be informal and conversational in these assignments and spend more time polishing the weekly assignment questions. - o DISCUSSIONS have the same deadline as your weekly assignments from REVEL.
+All Discussion topics will be listed on Discussion page. - The primary goal of this portion of the course is to "talk" about what you are learning so it is more appropriate to be informal and conversational in these assignments and spend more time polishing the weekly assignment questions. - DISCUSSIONS have the same deadline as your weekly assignments.
 The topic is provided and you will be asked to respond to that question and/or video.
 There is one discussion due per week and it is worth 75 points each for a total of 1125 points. - o REVEL is a textbook platform that is connected via the link that shows on the "Start Here page."
 If you click on the REVEL tab it will take you directly to the Pearson site.
-You can use the site for 2 weeks complementary use or use your code on the first time to become a
+You can use the site for 2 weeks complementary use or use your code on the first time to become a registered user.

-- registered user.
 If you use the complementary two weeks, you will still need to purchase the code after that 2 weeks to complete the course.
 This 2 week time period is provided to assist students who might not yet have financial aid.
-There are quizzes in this section along with the Virtual Child that totals 1623 points. - o VIRTUAL CHILD is a program where you build your virtual child and have to answer questions along the way regarding the child's development based upon genetics, temperament, and environment.
+There are quizzes in this section along with the Virtual Child that totals 2586 points.

+- VIRTUAL CHILD is a program where you build your virtual child and have to answer questions along the way regarding the child's development based upon genetics, temperament, and environment.
 This should be a fun way to see how the information about child psychology applies to a child.
-You are encouraged to do the virtual child but there will not be points for this part of Revel. - o PAPER-you will have a short paper that is required and will be worth 500 points.
-This information is located on the "Paper" page on the Start Here tab and on the left tab. - EXAM 1 and EXAM 2 You have 2 essay exams during the semester.
+The points are combined with REVEL and totals to the 2586 points. - PAPER-you will have a short paper that is required and will be worth 500 points.
+This information is located on the "Paper" page on the Start Here tab.and on the left tab. - o EXAM 1 and EXAM 2 You have 2 essay exams during the semester.
 These are available for several weeks but do have a deadline that is listed.
 You may use your textbook and other sources to answer the questions.
-Each exam is work 250 points. - TOTAL points for all these assignments and tests would be 3748 points.
+Each exam is work 250 points.